HA-Lab/PuntoMorph/README.md

 Download and run the PuntoMorph1.3.exe file to install PuntoMorph on your machine.
 This installer will prompt you to install the appropriate MATLAB runtime environment.
 Note that you will need a 64-bit Windows (and administrator access) to install the standalone software.
 Depending on the speed of your computer, PuntoMorph may take a few minutes to start the first time you run it.
 Please be patient.

 ## Compiling standalone software for Mac or Linux
-To compile a standalone executable for Mac and Linux, download the source code (including the MATLAB figure file) and all the m.file dependecies and compile on your local Mac or Linux machine.
+To compile a standalone executable for Mac and Linux, download the source code (including the MATLAB figure file) and all the m.file dependecies (see below) and compile on your local Mac or Linux machine.
 This can also be done for Windows.

 ## Testing out your PuntoMorph installation
 1- Download and unzip the sample image folder provided in the Github repository (demo_images.zip) <br />